yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intermediate/index.md

 <div class="try-it">
   <h2>Try It: forEach</h2>
-  <p>In a CodePen, write an array with at least four elements, strings, of things you want to learn.</p>
+  <p>In a repl, write an array with at least four elements, strings, of things you want to learn.</p>
   <p>Write a <code class="try-it-code">forEach</code> for this array and print out "I want to learn ____" for each element.</p>
 </div>